flippingbits/titan/README.md

     Titan::Manager.all

-By using the manager you can kill currently running threads using their identifier:
+By using the manager you can find currently running threads using their identifier:

     thread  = Titan::Manager.find("my_new_thread")

+A thread can be forced to exit:

     thread.kill if thread.alive?

 If you want to remove threads from the manager, that aren't running any longer, you can do this by: